writetohoney/ai-in-public-sector/formats/political-staffers-intensive.md

 ### Cut through the hype, use it without getting burned, and advise your principal

 **Format:** 3 half-days (flexes to 2 or 3 full days — see [Running it in other formats](#running-it-in-other-formats)) · **Audience:** ministerial and political staff, legislative and caucus staff, campaign and party staff · **Prerequisite:** none — no technical background required
+>
+> *System note: this intensive is written for a Westminster/parliamentary context (ministers, Question Period, committees).
+The structure transfers to congressional and other systems — swap the venues and the scenario cards' terms accordingly.*

 ---